oscar-franzen/Thinkpad_X1_Carbon_6th/README.md

 ```

 ## gdm3 instead of LightDM
-LightDM is default display manager in Xubuntu, handling the login and locked screen, etc. However, it caused me problems with blank screen when using external monitor.
-It can be addressed with xrandr but a quicker solution is just to switch to gdm3.
+LightDM is default display manager in Xubuntu, handling the login and locked screens, etc. However, LightDM caused me problems with blank screen when using an external monitor.
+The problem can be addressed with xrandr but a quicker solution is just to switch to gdm3.

 ```
 sudo apt-get install gdm3 xscreensaver